Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Migrate Morphing Tool items to Omniwand items.
 - Make more items that can be used as hoes valid to be used as hoes in the EnderIO Farming Station.
 - Prevent the Repellant Enchantment from applying to bosses.
-- Add a "configuration" tag for items that can copy and paste settings.

 ## Text and Quest Updates: